 It is also important to check any insurance or other policies to ensure they have the correct beneficiaries as well as making an up-to-date Will.

-A copy of the Decree Absolute is generally all the documentary evidence you need to provide.
+A copy of the Final Order is generally all the documentary evidence you need to provide.

-Neither party to the marriage is free to remarry until the final decree of divorce has been made known as the Decree Absolute.
+Neither party to the marriage is free to remarry until the final decree of divorce has been made known as the Final Order.

 We would recommend updating your will as soon as you decide to separate.
 Whilst you are still legally married, your Will remains valid.
 This means that your spouse will still be entitled to inherit as per the terms of the Will.
 If you die without a Will, before you have received your Final Order, your spouse will inherit from your Estate.
 Without a Will in place, the law decides how your estate will be distributed (following the intestacy rules).
 You lose the right to choose and the result may not be what you would have intended which could lead to potential legal problems for those you love.
 For more details on divorce and wills, click here. https://www.qualitysolicitors.com/moore-tibbits/news/2020/07/how-does-a-divorce-affect-my-will